13 Traps of Clouded Judgment That Can Trap Your Thinking

 Have you ever let your emotions control you and made a choice you later came to regret?
 We are all affected.

-Emotions like anger, fear, or frustration can cloud our judgment and make it hard to act and think rationally.
+Emotions such as anger, fear, or frustration can cloud your judgment, making it difficult for you to act and think rationally.
 We could act rashly without considering the repercussions when our emotions take over.

 What is clouded judgment?